schellenberg/computerscience20/_sources/Python/MoreTurtles/TurtleRace.rst

     print(lance.xcor())
     print(lance.ycor())

-Use the ``xcor()`` function to write a version of the turtle race that has the turtles stop after they reach a virtual finish line. *You might want to create a third turtle that draws a finish line before the race begins.*
+Use the ``xcor()`` function to write a version of the turtle race that has the turtles stop after they reach a virtual finish line. *You might want to create a third turtle that draws a finish line before the race begins.*  You will want to recall the logical operators we have studied: specifically, ``and`` and ``or``.

 .. activecode:: turtle_races_3